amplitude/amplitude-docs/content/collections/web_experiment/en/targeting.md

 updated_at: 1728666803
 ---

-Web experiments target both pages and audiences.
+Web Experiments target both pages and audiences.
 Amplitude evaluates page targeting first, then audience targeting.
 Both targeting methods evaluate locally in the browser when the page first loads.

 ## Page targeting

-By default, a new web experiment targets the URL set on creation.
+By default, a new Web Experiment targets the URL set on creation.
 This is the same URL that both the visual editor and Test & Preview tool use.
 To target multiple pages on your site, configure additional targeting rules.

 Include or exclude pages from targeting with a matching operator and a value.
 Amplitude recommends excluding pages only if your inclusion rules target multiple pages.
 For example, you could include all blog posts in an experiment, then exclude the most important posts to avoid any negative impact your variant may have.